ansvu/cnf-certification-one-shot-automation/README.md

 - Set up a jumphost with internet access, install the dci-openshift-appagent, detailed guide can be found in this link [dci-openshift-app-agent-install](https://doc.distributed-ci.io/dci-openshift-app-agent/)
 - Install dci-pipeline
   [DCI-PIPELINE](https://github.com/redhat-cip/dci-pipeline)
-- It is recommended consistently check latest version of the DCI app agent package, and upgrade to latest version if it not before to use.
+- It is recommended consistently check latest version of the DCI app agent package, and upgrade to latest version before using.
 ```bash
 $ sudo dnf upgrade --refresh --repo dci -y
 ```